stuartwillis/GTseq-ploidy/README.md

 # GTseq-ploidy
-###Modified version of the GTseq pipeline (**Campbell et al. 2015**) for polysomic polyploids, as described in **Willis et al. (2020)** *Single nucleotide genotypes and ploidy estimates for ploidy variable species generated with massively parallel amplicon sequencing*
+### Modified version of the GTseq pipeline (**Campbell et al. 2015**) for polysomic polyploids, as described in **Willis et al. (2020)** *Single nucleotide genotypes and ploidy estimates for ploidy variable species generated with massively parallel amplicon sequencing*

 Perl, bash, R, and python scripts are provided to run the GT-seq pipeline from fastq files containing sequences from GT-seq style amplicon-sequencing.

-An R script containing functions used in Willis et al. (submitted) is also provided, "ploidy_genotype_etc_from_genos.R".
-It is intended to be run piecemeal in e.g. Rstudio.
-Example genos input files containing 1) parents and offspring from a known cross containing ploidy variation and 2) samples of known but variable ploidy are provided.
-"Genos" files are an intermediate product of the GT-seq pipeline containing probe (allele) counts for each locus, one file per individual.
-The script is designed to be run with the folder containing the "genos" files as the working directory.
+An R script containing functions used in Willis et al. (submitted) is also provided, *ploidy_genotype_etc_from_genos.R*.
+It is intended to be run piecemeal in e.g. **Rstudio**.
+Example genos input files containing 1) parents and offspring from a known cross containing ploidy variation and 2) samples of known but variable ploidy are provided. *Genos* files are an intermediate product of the GT-seq pipeline containing probe (allele) counts for each locus, one file per individual.
+The script is designed to be run with the folder containing the genos files as the working directory.

 Please list issues with the pipeline or R script in the Github tab.
 Please note that we do not have sufficient resources to provide support for basic Linux, perl, bash, R issues that are dataset-specific.